 EE brings you a slice of paradise on earth.
 Travel to distant shores as we spotlight the Seychelles Islands.

-Seychelles offers superb sailing, diving and snorkelling, excellent fishing and wonderful opportunities to discover the islands’ unique ecosystems on mountain hikes and nature trails, all enjoyable in a climate which is almost perfect throughout the year.
+Seychelles offers superb sailing, diving and snorkeling, excellent fishing and wonderful opportunities to discover the islands’ unique ecosystems on mountain hikes and nature trails, all enjoyable in a climate which is almost perfect throughout the year.

 Island hopping by plane, boat or helicopter will allow you to discover each island’s individual character, as well as explore a cuisine sure to seduce the most demanding palate.
 What crowns the endearing experience is the genuine, heart-warming welcome by the people of Seychelles.